SharePoint/sp-dev-docs/docs/general-development/how-to-follow-documents-sites-and-tags-by-using-the-rest-service-in-sharepoint-2.md

 > **Note:**
 > You also use these endpoints for Following People tasks, but the **followers** and **suggestions** resources available from **SocialRestFollowingManager** only support following people, not content.
-For more information about how you can use **SocialRestFollowingManager**, see  [Follow content in SharePoint 2013](follow-content-in-sharepoint.md) and [Follow people in SharePoint 2013](follow-people-in-sharepoint.md).
+For more information about how you can use **SocialRestFollowingManager**, see  [Follow content in SharePoint](follow-content-in-sharepoint.md) and [Follow people in SharePoint](follow-people-in-sharepoint.md).

-## Prerequisites for creating a SharePoint-hosted app that manages followed content by using the SharePoint 2013 REST service
+## Prerequisites for creating a SharePoint-hosted app that manages followed content by using the SharePoint REST service
 <a name="bkmk_Prereqs"> </a>

 This article assumes that you create the SharePoint Add-in by using Napa on an Office 365 Developer Site.
 If you're using this development environment, you've already met the prerequisites.